Fields of Study: Linguistics, Mayan languages, discourse; Mesoamerica, Guatemala

 Since 2010, she has been heading a collaborative team of Tulane students and Tunica-Biloxi tribal members and scholars working to revitalize Tunica language, a language which has been "sleeping" since the last native speaker, Sesotrie Youchigant, died in the 1950s.

 Kaqchikel, one of the principal Mayan languages, is spoken by more than half a million people in highland Guatemala.
 Q’anil is a set of four basic language lessons: (a) greetings, (b) people, professions, activities, (c) food, (d) actions.
-In this set of e-lessons, eleven native speaker Kaqchikel teachers model the language use and provide interactive exercises to help you practice the language.
+In a set of e-lessons, eleven native speaker Kaqchikel teachers model the language use and provide interactive exercises to help you practice the language.
 Filmed in Guatemala, these lessons give you a basic introduction to Kaqchikel language and culture.
 This e-course is designed to accompany ANTH 6840 Beginning Kaqchikel Language taught by Ixq’anil Judith M. Maxwell, Louise Rebecca Schawe and Williedell Schawe Professor of Linguistics and Anthropology.